 When creating regional films like in India, the film writer or the director usually prepares drafts in English while the film is being written.
 This method helps save money and time when the footage is edited.

-The subtitled screenplay serves as the guide on how the subtitle should be done and in some cases, what should be written.
-In such occasions, the artistic aspect of the film is taken into consideration.
+The subtitled screenplay serves as the guide on how the subtitle should be done and in some cases, what should be written when you add subtitles to a video.
+On such occasions, the artistic aspect of the film is taken into consideration.
 It also ensures the preservation of the nuances of the native language.

 Related Post: Voice-Over or Subtitles – Which is Best for Your Video?